I sat with a client this week and had a thoughtful discussion on noticing our own personal growth progress.

-I’m reminded each time I look in the mirror and see a gray hair!
+I’m reminded each time I see a gray hair in the mirror!

 I trust my heart now as much as my head.

-However I’ve just realized that growth also comes from taking risks and stretching myself.
+However, I’ve just realized that personal growth progress comes from taking risks and stretching myself.

 So, how do you notice your own growth?

 Let us know in the comment section below.